 Melee basic attack dealing Basic Damage.

 Aurora leaps 700 units in the direction she is moving, leaving behind an icy statue of herself.
-The replica will draw aggro from enemy minions and towers, and stays in the world for 7 seconds.
+The replica will draw aggro from enemy minions and towers, and stays in the world for a short period of time.

 This ability will allow you to literally go into any enemy Tower's range, activate the ability and make that Tower to keep attacking your clone.
 It can not only save your life but also help your minions to push the tower longer.
 And one more thing about minions.
 Enemy waves will attack your Simulacrum in case there is no other target in range.

 However you will find yourself using this ability mostly as an escape.
 Your enemy dives in - you leap away.
 That's it.